LuminateOne/laravel-revision-tracking/README.md

 # Welcome to the LuminateOne Laraval Revision Tracking Repository
-Laraval Revision Tracking is a Laravel package that tracks the Eloquent Model changes, it has the ability to store, restore, retrieve the Model changes.
+Laraval Revision Tracking is a Laravel package that tracks the Eloquent Model changes, it can store, restore, retrieve the Model changes.

 ## Requirements
 The Laraval Revision Tracking package will only work in [Laravel](https://laravel.com/) project.